Busking in Israel and elsewhere

 Our parking expenses were more than what we made.
 Then we ate out and lost even more money.

 We were certainly contributing.
-We were putting the viva in city.
+We were putting the viva back in vivacity.

 The bus exhaust stunk.
 The passersby ignored us — except for the bums, who ogled our money pot.
-Our gelt was immense.
+Our gelt was immense (at not giving the bums our money).

-I have “busked”; I played on the streets abroad.
-(Northern Mexico, 2008, doesn’t count; that was a freebie.)
+I have “busked” — played on the streets abroad.
+(Northern Mexico, 2008, for one.)
 In 2006 I made 16 shekels ($4) on Ben Yehuda Street in Jerusalem.
 I had my axe with me in Israel, so why not play for my people?

 The tzedakah collectors eyed my coins.
 Again, awkward.
 Give it up for the charedim.